tartley/colorama/README.rst

 them though.
 Let me know if it would be useful for you, via the Issues on GitHub.

 Status & Known Problems
 -----------------------

 I've personally only tested it on Windows XP (CMD, Console2), Ubuntu (gnome-terminal, xterm), and OS X.

-Some presumably valid ANSI sequences aren't recognised (see details below), but to my knowledge nobody has yet complained about this.
-Puzzling.
+Some valid ANSI sequences aren't recognised.

+If you're hacking on the code, see `README-hacking.md`_.
+ESPECIALLY, see the explanation there of why we do not want PRs that allow Colorama to generate new types of ANSI codes.

 See outstanding issues and wish-list: https://github.com/tartley/colorama/issues